Presidency of Bongbong Marcos: Economy

 About 63% of Filipinos considers themselves poor by the fourth quarter of 2024 amidsts the rising inflation, which was the highest since 2003.
 Exports began to decline during his administration.
 Following an all-time high of nearly $80 billion in 2022, it declined to $74 billion in 2023, and $68 billion in 2024.

+Marcos convenes a NEDA meeting at Malacañang Palace in December 2022, approving the Philippine Development Plan for 2023–2028.

 The Marcos administration approved the inclusion of the Philippines to the Regional Comprehensive Economic Partnership (RCEP) free trade agreement, which was ratified by the Senate on February 21, 2023.
 His administration also formed the Private Sector Advisory Council, a council that will advise the President on economic affairs.

 Marcos issued an executive order suspending e-sabong (online cockfighting) operations in the country.
 He also issued an executive order banning Philippine offshore gaming operators (POGOs), citing concerns for national security.
 Residential condominiums and offices markets were severely affected following the POGO ban, which saw a vacancy rate of up to 20.5% following the surrender of spaces and non-renewals of leases from POGOs.